 Staying Safe in Cities & Towns

 Although there is some minor crime in Malawi’s cities (as is the case all over the world), most issues are minor.
-Petty theft and pickpocketing is quite common, but you are unlikely to encounter any trouble on guided activities.
-When going out alone, we recommend the following safety precautions: seek advice from your hotel before taking a walk; don’t wear jewelry and only take the money you need with you; always take a taxi after dark.
+Petty theft and pickpocketing are quite common, but you are unlikely to encounter any trouble on guided activities.
+When going out alone, we recommend the following safety precautions: seek advice from your hotel before taking a walk; don’t wear jewelry and only take the money you need with you; and always catch a taxi after dark.
 For more safety tips that apply to African cities in general:

 Other Tips on Staying Safe